|

 Over-disclose rather than under-disclose!

-Doing so will save you all manner of problems
+Doing so could save you all manner of problems

 in the future!